Programme summary – please see below for details of talks and speaker biogs

 3.00 – 3.30 Pete Dudley: Leading oracy, in and across schools

 3.30 Conference Questions

 Alan Howe Alan has worked at the forefront of educational change and improvement for the past thirty years, as a Local Authority Advisor and Inspector, and with the National Strategies, where he was a Senior Director leading initiatives in literacy and English teaching, assessment, and teaching and learning.
 As Director of the Wiltshire Oracy Project (1983-88) and National Oracy Project (1988-1992) he was part of the first significant movement in the UK to establish oracy as a major educational initiative.

 The Ages of Oracy

-Alan will present a trajectory of work in the field of oracy education, evaluating awareness of changes in the way that oracy education has been viewed and perspectives on educational practice in the teaching oracy skills.
-Some conclusions will be drawn about the current provision of oracy education.
+Alan presented a trajectory of work in the field of oracy education, evaluating awareness of changes in the way that oracy education has been viewed and perspectives on educational practice in the teaching oracy skills.
+Some conclusions were drawn about the current provision of oracy education.